Day 1:

 Torres del Paine National Park

-After lunch, we continue to Salto Grande Waterfall and to Nordernskjold and Sarmiento Lakes with their emerald colors.
-Here, we should spot guanacos, ñandu and other animals native to the area.
-Our last stop in the park will be Paine Waterfall, which offers incredible views of the “Towers of Paine”.
+After lunch, we continue to the middle of the park to Salto Grande Waterfall and to Nordernskjold and Sarmiento Lakes with their emerald colors.
+Here, you may should spot guanacos, ñandu and other animals native to the area.

 Day 3:

-Catamaran Cruise to Balmaceda and Serrano Glaciers & Traditional Chilean “Asado” (BBQ Lunch) – Weather Permitting
+Sailing to Balmaceda and Serrano Glaciers & Traditional Chilean “Asado” (BBQ Lunch) – Weather Permitting

-You will cruise through the Ultima Esperanza Sound on a comfortable modern catamaran.
+You will cruise through the Ultima Esperanza (Last Hope) Fjord on a comfortable modern catamaran.
 You arrive about 2 hours later at Balmaceda Glacier, with its summit covered with ice that falls in colossal chunks into the sea.
-You then travel on to Serrano Glacier in Bernardo O’Higgins National Park where we dock for a 30-minute walk through the forest to a lagoon with floating icebergs and wonderful views of the forested hills and glacier.
+You then travel on to Serrano Glacier in Bernardo O’Higgins National Park where you dock for a 30-minute walk through the forest to a lagoon with floating icebergs and wonderful views of the forested hills and glacier.
 Once back on board the catamaran, you will be invited to a glass of whiskey with “millennial” ice from the glacier.
 Before returning to Puerto Natales a stop will be made at Perales Ranch for a Chilean-style barbecue lunch.

-Drive to Punta Arenas (3 hours)
+Private transfer from Puerto Natales to Punta Arenas (3 hours)

-You will embark on a 3-hour drive in a private vehicle through the tundra of southern Patagonia until reaching the city of Punta Arenas on the Strait of Magellan,
+You will embark on a 3-hour drive in a private vehicle through the tundra of southern Patagonia until reaching the city of Punta Arenas on the Strait of Magellan.

 Day 4: